zopefoundation/zc.ngi/src/zc/ngi/README.txt

 ===========

 If the output from an application consists of short lines of text, a TextConnection can be used.
-A TextConnection simply outputs it's data directly.
+A TextConnection simply outputs its data directly.

     >>> connection = zc.ngi.testing.TextConnection()